 Student Services can provide advice and support on a range of issues including:

 - i) counselling and mental health

 - ii) disability issues

 - iii) money and funding

-- iv) residential life and wellbeing
+- iv) wellbeing and welfare.

 You can make an individual appointment or just pop in to our daily drop-in sessions.